-- The Reply to Reviewer Comments complies with the content and form requirements in Section IV.E of the FOA; and - The applicant successfully uploaded all required documents to EERE Exchange by the deadline stated in the FOA.
+- The Reply to Reviewer Comments complies with the content and form requirements in Section IV.E of the FOA; and - The applicant successfully uploaded all required documents to EERE Exchange.
+The expected submission deadline is on the cover page of this FOA; however, it is the applicant's responsibility to monitor email in the event that the expected date changes.

-D. RESPONSIVENESS CRITERIA
+D. Responsiveness Criteria